Muppet urges Israelis to prepare for possible emergency

 He strikes a more pensive pose inside the booklet, resting his head on his hand under instructions on what to do when sirens wail.

-Stepped-up rhetoric by Israeli officials in recent weeks has suggested Israel might soon attack an Iranian nuclear program its sees as an existential threat, raising international concern about regional conflict.
+Stepped-up rhetoric by Israeli officials in recent weeks has suggested Israel might soon attack an Iranian nuclear programme its sees as an existential threat, raising international concern about regional conflict.

 Israeli ministers have said up to 500 civilians could die in any war following a strike on Iran.